JoshHarrington/draycore_book/_posts/2016-01-10-section-1-chatty-rats.md

 Giving in and sitting up, sliding into his partner’s goliathan arms.
 “I am.
 I believe in you.
 There’s not much else I believe in, but I know you’re gonna make this right.”

-Twisting to see his partner’s face and realising for maybe for fiftieth time how much he loved this human.
+Twisting to see his partner’s face and realising for maybe for five-hundredth time how much he loved this human.
 “Well as long as you believe.”
 He whispered.

 ***